ivlab/ABREngine-UnityPackage/DocumentationSrc~/manual/key-data.md

 // Would print out something like "Temperature, Salinity, ..."
 ```

-Check out the @IVLab.ABREngine.DataManager class for more examples and further documentation, and be sure to also look at the [Creating a C# ABR Visualization](creating-cs-abr-vis.md) tutorial.
+Check out the @IVLab.ABREngine.KeyData and @IVLab.ABREngine.DataManager classes for more examples and further documentation, and be sure to also look at the [Creating a C# ABR Visualization](creating-cs-abr-vis.md) tutorial.